Aftercare Visitation Ministry

 Care Teams

 There are members of Trinity who could use a little “neighborly help,” and there are members who have a few hours to spare and can help.
-Each Care Team is comprised of six to eight individuals with different abilities, talents and interests.
-The ways in which we might be asked to help varies.
-The needs and the degree of help we give varies…. but we make a difference by lending a hand for only a few hours each month.
-Every team is backed by the support of the Cathedral clergy staff.
-And every team member is given training in the opportunities, guidelines and boundaries of the ministry.
+Each care team is comprised of six to eight individuals with different abilities, talents and interests.
+The ways in which we might be asked to help varies, but we make a difference by lending a hand for only a few hours each month.
+Every team is backed by the support of the Cathedral clergy.
+Every team member is given training in the opportunities, guidelines and boundaries of the ministry.